ubinfie/ubinfie.github.io/_posts/2024-05-10-interactive-bioinformatics.md

 # Interactive bioinformatics

-This blog was suggested by Helena and inspired by this question from Peter:
+This blog was suggested by Helena and inspired a question on gamification of bioinformatics.

-[screenshot1.png]

 So buckle up as we look at a wide range of very cool educational tools and projects.

 ## Educational